 In the UK it is a very competitive business environment, and a person with management experience is usually highly sought after.
 Today there are a lot of project managers trying to compete for the best positions.
 The question is what can a person do to stand out from the rest of the crowd.
 What a lot of smart project managers are doing to give themselves an edge is taking management training from an accredited training program.
-Part of what some training and leadership programs are offering is extensive training and an APM PMQ exam.
+Part of what some training and leadership programs are offering is extensive training and an APM PMQ exam (previously known as the APMP qualification).
 However, those completely new to the project management profession are more likely to start with a Project Fundamentals course and qualification such as APM PFQ.

 So why would a project manager who does have experience put themselves through a very rigorous training program and an exam at the end of the program.
 There are several reasons to do both, so let’s take a look at a couple of them.